Peer-to-peer file sharing

 Peer-to-peer file sharing is the distribution and sharing of digital media using peer-to-peer (P2P) networking technology.
 P2P file sharing allows users to access media files such as books, music, movies, and games using a P2P software program that searches for other connected computers on a P2P network to locate the desired content.
 The nodes (peers) of such networks are end-user computers and distribution servers (not required).

-The early days of file-sharing were done predominantly by client-server transfers from web pages, FTP and IRC before Napster popularised a windows application that allowed users to both upload and download with a freemium style service.
+The early days of file-sharing were done predominantly by client-server transfers from web pages, FTP and IRC before Napster popularised a Windows application that allowed users to both upload and download with a freemium style service.
 Record companies and artists called for its shutdown and FBI raids followed.
 Napster had been incredibly popular at its peak, spawning a grass-roots movement following from the mixtape scene of the 80's and left a significant gap in music availability with its followers.
-After much discussion on forums and in chat-rooms, it was decided that Napster had been vulnerable due to its reliance on centralised servers and their physical location and thus competing groups raced to build a decentralised peer-to-peer system.
+After much discussion on forums and in chat rooms, it was decided that Napster had been vulnerable due to its reliance on centralised servers and their physical location and thus competing groups raced to build a decentralised peer-to-peer system.

-Peer-to-peer file sharing technology has evolved through several design stages from the early networks like Gnutella, which popularized the technology in several iterations that used various front ends such as Kazaa, Limewire and WinMX before Edonkey then on to later models like the BitTorrent protocol.
-Microsoft uses it for Update distribution (Windows 10) and online playing games (e.g. the mmorpg Skyforge) use it as their content distribution network for downloading large amounts of data without incurring the dramatic costs for bandwidth inherent when providing just a single source.
+Peer-to-peer file sharing technology has evolved through several design stages from the early networks like Gnutella, which popularized the technology in several iterations that used various front ends such as Kazaa, LimeWire and WinMX before Edonkey then on to later models like the BitTorrent protocol.
+Microsoft uses it for Update distribution (Windows 10) and online video games use it as their content distribution network for downloading large amounts of data without incurring the dramatic costs for bandwidth inherent when providing just a single source.

 Several factors contributed to the widespread adoption and facilitation of peer-to-peer file sharing.
 These included increasing Internet bandwidth, the widespread digitization of physical media, and the increasing capabilities of residential personal computers.
 Users are able to transfer one or more files from one computer to another across the Internet through various file transfer systems and other file-sharing networks.

 History

-Peer-to-peer file sharing became popular after the introduction of Napster, a file sharing application and a set of central servers that linked people who had files with those who requested files(not P2P).
 The central index server indexed the users and their shared content.
 When someone searched for a file, the server searched all available copies of that file and presented them to the user.
 The files would be transferred directly between private computers (peers/nodes).
 A limitation was that only music files could be shared.
 Because this process occurred on a central server, however, Napster was held liable for copyright infringement and shut down in July 2001.
 It later reopened as a pay service.